alexanderbird/alexanderbird.software/src/content/present/approach.md

    instead of half-braining two things).
     - code structure, testing strategy, tool choice, automation, just enough documentation, etc.
-4. Social practices to make space for enjoyable debate
+4. Social practices to make space for healthy debate
     - We can't do creative work well when we are in fight-or-flight mode.
 I have seen engineering cultures where truth matters more than delivery (which seems like it would be efficient but turns out to shut down discussion),